websitejs2-0/websitejs/README.md

 $ npm test
 ```

+## Vendor packages
+To add vendor scripts and styles to the project use NPM where possible, so the vendor package is in the node_modules folders.
+After added the package you'll have to add the script and/or css files to the corresponding array in the `vendor config file` found in the Frontend/vendor folder.

+ > You can use both minified (*.min.*) and non-minified files to add to the arrays.
+Websitejs will sort them and add all files minified to the vendor scripts or vendor styles files.

+### Vendor packages not in NPM
+Vendor packages which aren't available via npm can be added to the Frontend/vendor folder.
+Create a folder for your package and add the necessary js and css files.
+Try to avoid packages which you have to download manually as much as possible, but this way you can still add them.
+These files will be picked up automatically, no need to add them in the config file.

 ## SVG icon system
 The svg icon system combine svg files into one 'svg spritesheet' with `<symbol>` elements based on the [CSS Tricks article](http://css-tricks.com/svg-symbol-good-choice-icons/).
 Nested directories that may have files with the same name, are concatenated by relative path with the name of the file, e.g. `src/assets/icons/svg/social/facebook.svg` becomes `#social-facebook`.